2xic-speedrun/latios/readme.md

 4. `python3 -m latios.ranker.Train` let's you train a TfIdf model for the feedback you have given in the client.

 ## TODO
-- Add the ranker service, but need data first.
 - "Nice to have"
   - Group tweets in thread together
   - i.e https://twitter.com/proofofjake_/status/1603076919800778752